-ASPECTS VERTICAL POLES FILL + BASE LAYER NET + ROPE WIRE ON TOP HORIZONTAL BEAMS SPECIFICATI ONS Durability - experienced in Demak Wooden poles: 1 year, due to shipworm.
+ASPECTS VERTICAL POLES FILL + BASE LAYER NET + ROPE WIRE ON TOP SPECIFICATI ONS Durability - experienced in Demak Wooden poles: 1 year, due to shipworm.
 Bamboo: 2 years, due to shipworm.
 PVC-concrete: more than 3 years.
 Within 2 years full replacement.
 2 years.
 More than 3 years.
-2 to 3 years.
 Component specific Distance within a row: 0.60m centre to centre between poles, see figure 8.
 Distance between rows: 0.40m, see figure 8.
-Weight: suitable for manual placement.1 Bundles: the fill is tied in bundles, to create more strength and make the placement easier.
+Weight: suitable for manual placement.
+Bundles: the fill is tied in bundles, to create more strength and make the placement easier.
 Placement: bundles must be placed staggered, see figure 10.
 Quantity: sufficient fill for construction and maintenance.
-2 Small sand bags (1kg each) can be used to keep the net down.
-Possible materials - Bamboo (Apus and Betung), - Wooden poles (Gelam, mangrove and Nibung: Oncosperma tigillarium), - Coconut trunk, - PVC (filled with concrete and empty, they can be reused), - Steel (I or H beams).
+Small sand bags (1kg each) can be used to keep the net down.
+Possible materials Bamboo (Apus and Betung), Wooden poles (Gelam, mangrove and Nibung: Oncosperma tigillarium), Coconut trunk, PVC (filled with concrete and empty, they can be reused), Steel (I or H beams).
 Natural poles require protection against shipworm, such as wrapping with plastic, carpet or tarpaulin.
 Fill: - woven bamboo of 2x3m, - branches and brushwood (sustainably sourced), - coconut fronds, - Nipah palms.
 Base layer: straw, palm or banana leaves.
 Net: - Nylon.
-Not recommended: - Polyethylene will degrade due to UV, - All natural materials that are tried in Java project have low durability Steel containers (gabions) are not taken into account, because they are very costly.
-Wire: - thick nylon wire, which can be tied in knots, - steel cable with plastic coating, though this is difficult to tie knots.
-Bamboo (Apus and Betung), Wood (Gelam and Nibung), PVC, steel (pipe, rebar).
-Bamboo is recommended as it is natural, cheap and more durable than wood.
-The bamboo beams can be repaired, when the fill is replenished.
+Not recommended: - Polyethylene will degrade due to UV, - All natural materials that are tried in Java project have low durability. - Steel containers (gabions) are not taken into account, because they are very costly.
+Wire: - thick nylon wire, whic can be tied in knots, - steel cable with plasti coating, though this is difficult to tie knots.
 Additional information Local brushwood plantations could provide material over time and as such become an additional source of local income.